Deep Sea Fishing on the Osprey II

 70′ in length

-The Osprey II is a modern fishing vessel built by Breaux Bay Craft of Louisiana, one of the premier builders of aluminum off-shore vessels.
-Their state-of-the-art design uses the latest in electronics and fish-seeking equipment.
-Both are heated and air-conditioned for your comfort.
-They’re fast and smooth.
+Osprey II is a modern fishing vessel built by Breaux Bay Craft of Louisiana, one of the premier builders of aluminum sea-going vessels.
+The hull design is “sea sweet” and she is equipped with the latest in electronics and fish-finding sonar.
+She’s fast and smooth.

 Our captain and crew

-Master Captain Bobby Dunkin and his co-captains are highly regarded fishing professionals with over 50 years of combined experience.
+Master Captain Bobby Dunkin and his co-captains are highly regarded fishing professionals with over 50 years of combined experience fishing Texas waters.
+Bobby has spent so much time offshore that his wife accuses him of romancing a mermaid.
+We know for a fact that he speaks “fish”!
 You’ll find all our Captains and their crew friendly and efficient.
-We fish year-round as different species migrate through.

 Sustainable fishing practices